mdamschroder/ec500-final-project/README.md

 ### Member Page

-Clicking on a Congress members name takes you to a page with more information about that member.
+Clicking on a Congress member's name takes you to a page with more information about that member.
+Note: Screenshots below are taken from two different member pages (Alexandria Ocasio-Cortez and Cory Booker).

 ![](https://github.com/mdamschroder/ec500-final-project/blob/main/images/member_1.PNG?raw=true)
 ![](https://github.com/mdamschroder/ec500-final-project/blob/main/images/member_2.PNG?raw=true)